About This Listing

 We rearranged the interior so it feels much more spacious than the traditional layout.
 It's really quite nice inside.
 And yes, there's even a full bathroom with a proper flush toilet, sink, and small separate shower.
 Towels and linens provided.

-All greywater (sinks and shower) are filtered through a composting worm bin and the water recycled into the garden.
+All greywater (sinks and shower) is recycled into the garden.
 We'll provide you with biodegradable soaps safe for plants and animals.

 Full kitchen is stocked with the tools you need to cook for your stay.
 Working gas range, double sink, microwave and fridge.
-Coffee and tea provided, plus fresh eggs when the young hens start laying enough!
-Hopefully we'll have enough to share soon.
+Coffee and tea provided, plus fresh eggs when the hens start laying enough!
 In the meantime, watching "chicken TV" is a relaxing way to enjoy the garden.

 Our place is one of those homes that's all front yard, and we positioned this trailer so you can sit at the dinette and enjoy a view of the garden and our silly flock of chickens.